-The value of one fee unit is currently \$14.81.
-This value may increase at the beginning of a financial year, at the same time as penalty units.
+The value of one fee unit is currently \$16.33 from 1 July 2024 to 30 June 2025.
+This value increases at the beginning of a financial year, at the same time as penalty units.

 The cost of fees and penalties is calculated by multiplying the number of units by the current value of the fee or unit.
 The exact cost may be rounded up or down.